-For many of us, donating to the less fortunate is just as much a part of the season’s celebration as tinsel and carols.
-However, don’t let your warm and fuzzy feelings lead you to make bad decisions when it comes to donating.
+For many of us, donating to the less fortunate is just as much a part of the season’s celebration as lights and carols.
+However, don’t let your warm and fuzzy feelings lead you to make bad decisions in the name of charity.

 1. Pick your passion

-Of course, before you can donate to a charity, you need to find one.
-Start by considering what fires you up.
-What would you change about the world?
+Before you can donate to a charity, you need to find one.
+Consider the issues that fire you up: What would you change about the world?
 Which injustice would you right if given the chance?

 From curing childhood cancer to saving the oceans, there are charities for virtually every cause.
 Once you settle on your general area of focus, decide whether you want to donate locally, nationally or internationally.
-If you are concerned about hunger, you could donate to the local food bank or perhaps you’ll feel called to help those in developing countries.
 It’s your call.
 There is no right answer.

 2. Make sure your charity is legit

-Charity scams can be big business for rip-off artists who prey on others’ good intentions.
-Some so-called charities aren’t even registered tax-exempt organizations and are simply a front to siphon money into the owner’s pocket.
+Find a charity worthy of your money.
+Charity scams can be big business for rip-off artists who prey on the good intentions of others.
+Some so-called charities aren’t even registered tax-exempt organizations.
+Instead, they are simply a front to siphon money into someone’s pocket.

-Avoid being duped by charity scams by double-checking any charity’s credentials through Charity Navigator, GuideStar or Give.org, which is run by the Better Business Bureau.
+Avoid being duped by charity scams by double-checking any charity’s credentials through one of the following:

 3. Watch out for excessive administrative expenses

-According to the BBB Wise Giving Alliance standards, a charitable organization should spend at least 65 percent of its money on program expenses – that is, activities directly related to its cause.
-While 65 percent may be the bare minimum, you can find many charities that go above and beyond.
-For example, consider Feeding America, which spends a whopping 97.9 percent of its budget on program expenses.
+Before you donate, make sure your money will be well-spent.
+According to the BBB Wise Giving Alliance standards, a charitable organization should spend at least 65% of its money on program activities — that is, activities directly related to its cause.